-To assist the Clinical Nursing Director in planning and management of the patient care services.
-To provide professional nursing leadership and administrative direction for nursing practice for Registered Nurses, and, as indicated for Licensed Practical Nurses and assistive personnel.
+To assist the Senior Nursing Director in planning and management of the patient care services.
+To provide professional nursing leadership and administrative direction for nursing practice for Registered Nurses, and, as indicated, for Licensed Practical Nurses and assistive personnel.
 To participate as a member of an Ambulatory Care Unit's leadership team to provide and continually improve health care services and to support the mission and goals of Michigan Medicine.
-To ensure the quality of nursing services provided to patients
+To ensure the quality of nursing services provided to patients.

-Supervision Received: Administratively responsible to the Clinical Nursing Director, Ambulatory Care Services, for nursing practice-administration of the nursing contract, and provision of operational leadership.
+Supervision Received: Administratively responsible to the Senior Nursing Director, Ambulatory Care Services, for nursing practice, administration of the nursing contract, and provision of operational leadership.
 Works collaboratively with all members of the leadership teams of the multiple departments/services.

 Supervision Exercised: Responsible for professional practice and clinical competence for regular and temporary of Registered Nurses and Licensed Practical Nurses.
 Works collaboratively with the ACU management teams in the management of support staff.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Support of Clinical Operations:

 Professional Development and Education:

 Current licensure as a Registered Nurse in the State of Michigan.

 * Associates degree or diploma in Nursing and a Master’s degree in Nursing.

 - Minimum five (5) years RN experience.